djey47/MMM-IDF-LOCALTRANSPORT/README.md

 # Specific configuration
 * [`name`]: [default value], //information
 * `maximumEntries`: 2, //if the APIs sends several results for the incoming transport how many should be displayed
+* `initialLoadDelay`: 0, //time in ms before first request
 * `updateInterval`: 60000, //time in ms between pulling request for new times (update request)
-* `converToWaitingTime`: true, // messages received from API can be 'hh:mm' in that case convert it in the waiting time 'x mn'
+* `convertToWaitingTime`: true, // messages received from API can be 'hh:mm' in that case convert it in the waiting time 'x mn'
-* `maxLeterrsForDestination`: 22, //will limit the length of the destination string
+* `maxLettersForDestination`: 22, //will limit the length of the destination string
 * `concatenateArrivals`: true, //if for a transport there is the same destination and several times, they will be displayed on one line
 * `showSecondsToNextUpdate`: true, // display a countdown to the next update pull (should I wait for a refresh before going ?)
 * `showLastUpdateTime`: false, //display the time when the last pulled occured (taste & color...)